 - There was an effective, process to identify, understand, monitor and address current and future risks including risks to patient safety. - The service had processes to manage current and future performance.
-Performance of clinical staff could be demonstrated through audit of their consultations, prescribing and referral decisions.
-The leader had oversight of safety alerts, incidents, and complaints.
+The leader had oversight of safety alerts, incidents, and complaints. - There was some evidence of action to change services to improve quality.
+For example, the provider had decided to send emails to patients for feedback a few days after the surgery rather than giving them a questionnaire on the day.
+The provider told us this was to allow patients to give feedback from the comfort of their own home and after a period of reflection.